gustav0thethird/ScriptMesh/README.md

 > ScriptMesh is an early-stage project - stable for local testing, but production hardening is ongoing.
 Use with caution on public-facing nodes.

 ## What's New in v0.2.0
+ - **Robust Logging:** The orchestrator, agents and controller now have logging locally and are returned to be accessed via the http response.

  - **Unified Agent Structure:** All agent functionality consolidated into a single standard agent.py.

  - **Automatic Script & Manifest Generation:** Agents automatically create required scripts (hello_world.py) and manifests (script_manifest.json) on startup if missing.